Don’t Give up on Love; Give up on the People Who Didn’t Know How to Love You

-Society instills in us the need to find a partner, because this is the synonym of success in relationships.
-However, calling the other person “your other half” can make you love in an unrealistic way.
+Society instills in us the need to find a partner because this is synonymous with success in relationships.
+However, calling someone else “your other half” can lead you to love in an unrealistic way.

-Many people struggle every day of their life with emotional dependency.
-This is a problem that is easy to fall into but difficult to get out of.
+Many people struggle every day of their lives with emotional dependency.
+This is a problem in which it’s easy to fall but difficult to get out of.

 You abandon yourself to the other person, thinking that without them you’re nobody.
-But who were even before having a partner for the first time?
+But you forget that you were someone before you had a partner for the first time.

-Attaching yourself to someone is not love, nor is depending on someone.
+Attaching yourself to someone isn’t love, nor is depending on someone.
 Love is free and must allow you to grow.
-When it exhausts you, tires you, makes you suffer, or suffocates you, it is not love.
-Believe us, it is something else.
+When it exhausts you, tires you, makes you suffer, or suffocates you, it’s not love.
+Believe us – it’s something else.